-1. Consolidating entities under Accounting Standard 21.
+^{1.} Consolidating entities under Accounting Standard 21.

-Capital deficiencies

-Majority owned financial entities that are not consolidated for capital adequacy purposes and for which the investment in equity and other instruments eligible for regulatory capital status are deducted from capital, meet their respective regulatory capital requirements at all times.
-There is no deficiency in capital in any of the subsidiaries of the Bank at March 31, 2010.
-ICICI Bank maintains an active oversight on its subsidiaries through its representation on their respective Boards.
-On a periodic basis the capital adequacy/solvency position of subsidiaries (banking, non-banking and insurance subsidiaries), as per the applicable regulations, is reported to their respective Boards as well as to the Board of the Bank.
+Majority owned financial entities that are not consolidated for capital adequacy purposes and for which the investment in equity and other instruments eligible for regulatory capital status are deducted from capital, meet their respective regulatory capital b.
 Bank's interest in insurance entities

-The book value of the Bank's total interest in its insurance subsidiaries at March 31, 2010, which is deducted from capital for capital adequacy under Basel II is detailed in the following table.
+The book value of the Bank's total interest in its insurance subsidiaries at March 31, 2011, which is deducted from capital for capital adequacy under Basel II is detailed in the following table.

-Name of the entity Country of incorporation Book value of investment ICICI Prudential Life Insurance Company Limited India 73.89% 35.94 ICICI Lombard General Insurance Company Limited India 73.72% 10.96
+Name of the entity Country of incorporation Ownership interest Book value of investment

+ICICI Prudential Life Insurance Company

+Limited India 73.88% 35.94

+ICICI Lombard General Insurance Company

+Limited India 73.55% 13.48 1